-When is the Right Time to Introduce Kiwi to a Baby
+When Is the Right Time to Introduce Kiwi to a Baby

 A kiwi should be introduced between the 8th and the 10th month of the baby’s life.
-If the baby shows sensitivity such as a diaper rash or tummy trouble, try again after few months.
+If the baby shows sensitivity such as a diaper rash or tummy trouble, try again after a few months.

 Nutritional Value of Kiwi

-Nutrients Present in 100 grams of Kiwi Fruit
+Nutrients Present in 100 Grams of Kiwi Fruit